tmillr/ava/docs/07-test-timeouts.md

 ### `t.timeout(ms, message?)`

-Timeouts can also be set individually for each test These timeouts are reset each time an assertion is made.
-The test fails if it takes more than `ms` for an assertion to be made or the test to complete.
+Timeouts can also be set individually for each test.
+These timeouts are reset each time an assertion is made and will fail the test if more than `ms` milliseconds elapse between assertions, or between the timer's start and test completion.

 ```js
 test('foo', t => {